 Appendix E. Superseded Portions of the Regional Water Board Basin Plans

-Each Regional Water Board Basin Plan contains narrative toxicity objectives for aquatic toxicity.
+Each Regional Water Board basin plan contains narrative toxicity objectives for aquatic toxicity.
 Most Regions include a narrative water quality objective that require all waters to be maintained free of toxic substances in concentrations that produce detrimental physiological responses in humans, plants, terrestrial animals, or aquatic organisms.
-Some Basin Plans also contain implementation measures for toxicity.
-The Provisions would supersede Basin Plan provisions to the extent that they specify methods of assessing compliance with any numeric or narrative toxicity water quality objective, or specific toxicity testing and/or interpretation of toxicity testing data.
+Some basin plans also contain implementation measures for toxicity.
+The Provisions would supersede basin plan provisions to the extent that they specify methods of assessing compliance with any numeric or narrative toxicity water quality objective, or specific toxicity testing and/or interpretation of toxicity testing data.
 The Provisions would not supersede the existing narrative toxicity water quality objectives.

-The following is excerpts from each existing Regional Water Board Basin Plan regarding narrative water quality objectives, specific test methods, data analyses, and programs implementation for aquatic toxicity, and an indication of the language that will be superseded (in strike out or underline) to the extent of any conflict.
-It is important to note that there may be sections of the Basin Plans that would conflict with the Provisions only when applied to aquatic toxicity that are not shown in strikeout below.
+The following is excerpts from each existing Regional Water Board basin plan regarding narrative water quality objectives, specific test methods, data analyses, and programs implementation for aquatic toxicity, and an indication of the language that will be superseded (in strike out or underline) to the extent of any conflict.
+It is important to note that there may be sections of the basin plans that would conflict with the Provisions only when applied to aquatic toxicity that are not shown in strikeout below.
 For purposes of the appendix, a footnote has been added to indicate the potential conflict.
 Other sections are not reflected below.

 North Coast, Region 1